facebook/rocksdb/USERS.md

 Airbnb is using RocksDB as a storage engine for their personalized search service.
 You can learn more about it here: https://www.youtube.com/watch?v=ASQ6XMtogMs

 ## Alluxio
-[Alluxio](https://www.alluxio.io) uses RocksDB to serve and scale file system metadata to 1 Billion files.
+[Alluxio](https://www.alluxio.io) uses RocksDB to serve and scale file system metadata to beyond 1 Billion files.
 The detailed design and implementation is described in this engineering blog: https://www.alluxio.io/blog/scalable-metadata-service-in-alluxio-storing-billions-of-files/

 ## Pinterest